How to set up your business for online sales in 5 easy steps

 - On your physical storefront.
 If you’ve had to close your doors for a while, try this.
 Customers that have been loyal to you want to know where they can find you.
 You may also make it simple for them.
 You may make a QR code and display it in your window to direct consumers to your website.
 Customers can also be directed to coupons or your social media profile using QR codes.

 - Everywhere your market.
 Posting about your new site on Instagram, Facebook, and Twitter is a smart idea.
 Include a link to your website in your Instagram bio.
 Then post a snapshot of your new shop location.
 Encourage your followers to promote your new site in their own stories or posts in exchange for a discount on their first purchase.

 - In an email or text message.
 If your company has a database of consumer email addresses or phone numbers, now is the time to put them to good use.
 Customers who are loyal enough to request coupons and points be sent to their phones may be interested to learn that you have an online store.
 Simply be considerate in your messaging and provide them with the option to opt out of future communications.
 Two services that can help are EZTexting and Textedly.

 Meet your customers where they are—online

-People all across the world are using the cloud to access anything from email to family photos (via Facebook and Instagram) to their favourite tunes as you read this (e.g., Spotify).
-You’re almost certainly one of them.
-You’re almost certainly one of them.
-Individuals, however, aren’t the only ones who profit from seamless connectivity and real-time backups.
+As you read this, people all around the world are utilising the cloud to access anything from their email to family photos (via Facebook and Instagram) to their favourite tunes.
+The cloud can store anything from emails to photos to music (e.g., Spotify).
+You can very much count on becoming one of them.
+You can very much count on becoming one of them.
+However, people aren’t the only ones who may benefit from having seamless connectivity and real-time backups.
+Businesses can as well.